hario_seto

 "Hire Human Agents, Use AI tools, Get things done"

-as founder & full-stack developer of AgentX.ID.
+- founder & full-stack developer of AgentX.ID.

 HK-CONNECTION (under ASA.MEDIA)